mcmah309/dioxus-use-js/dioxus-use-js/README.md

 # `dioxus-use-js`

 A macro that generates Rust bindings to JavaScript or TypeScript functions, with compile time checks.
 For use with [`Dioxus`](https://github.com/DioxusLabs/dioxus).
-No need to use [eval](https://docs.rs/dioxus-document/latest/dioxus_document/fn.eval.html) directly anymore.
+No need to use [eval](https://docs.rs/dioxus-document/latest/dioxus_document/fn.eval.html) directly anymore!
 Works across all `eval` supported platforms (**Web**, **Desktop**, **Mobile**, and **liveview**) — no `wasm-bindgen` required.

 ---